KasperAtAzores/4_Interaction/readme.md

 <img width="66%" src="img/SmallCameraPerspective.png">

-To make the view be all of the 3D scene, you need to
+To make the view be all of the 3D scene, you need to enter camera mode, and then press "Home".

 #### Gemstone